The following frequently asked questions will provide you with information to help you achieve your workers’ compensation requirements.

 Who do I make an account to?The account should be made out to the patient.

-Where do I send accounts?If the claim status is unknown or pending, then send the account to the worker.
-But if the claim has been accepted, then send the account to the insurer.
+Where do I send accounts?If the claim status is unknown or deferred, send the account to the worker.
+If the claim has been accepted, send the account to the insurer.
 The employer is not liable for paying the treatment accounts.

-How do I get paid for treatment if the worker has not made a workers' compensation claim or it is pending?Your practice will have a billing policy.
+How do I get paid for treatment if a claim has not been made?Your practice will have a billing policy.
 It may stipulate, for example, that the worker pays for service prior to treatment, or an invoice be issued to the patient for payment by a later date, or service can be bulk billed to Medicare.